core-wg/href/draft-ietf-core-href.md

 ## Ingesting and encoding a CRI Reference {#ingest}

-From an abstract point of view, a CRI Reference is a data structure with six sections:
+From an abstract point of view, a CRI reference is a data structure with six sections:

 scheme, authority, discard, path, query, fragment